- Large trucks were involved in 179 fatal road accidents in Georgia in 2016

 Be Patient, And Don’t Aggravate Truck Drivers

 Since a semi truck plus trailer combination will weigh over 10 to 20 times more than the average passenger vehicle, there are no doubts as to who would win in a tussle.
 Of course, truck drivers will try to avoid a collision at all costs, but when others on the road are cutting in close to them or driving erratically, truck drivers’ skills will be tested.
-Drivers may also become distracted by the aggressive maneuvers others take.
+Truck drivers may also become distracted by the aggressive maneuvers others take.

 As such, practice disciplined driving around large trucks.
 Don’t tailgate closely, pass dramatically by “flooring it,” cut them off after passing, or generally act as a nuisance.
 Rest assured that you do not want the truck driver’s attention (in a bad way).
 Rather, you want them to be paying as much attention as possible to the entire road so that they can keep their large vehicle under control.